aws-samples/generate-company-summary-via-generative-ai/README.md

 In today's fast-paced world, staying informed about companies and their activities is crucial for investors, analysts, and professionals across various industries.
 However, with the ever-increasing volume of information available, keeping up can feel like a Herculean task.
 Generative artificial intelligence (AI) can help.

 Generative AI, particularly in the realm of natural language (large language models, LLMs), has improved considerably in recent years.
-It's not just about understanding language anymore; it's about generating it—creating human-like text that is coherent, contextually relevant, and, most importantly, informative.
+It's not just about understanding language anymore; it's about generating it: creating human-like text that is coherent, contextually relevant, and, most importantly, informative.

 ## Large Language Models and Accuracy

 While LLMs are strikingly creative, they still struggle to generate accurate and factual responses.
 This is because the core part of the pre-training process is typically next token prediction.
 LLMs are optimized to generate tokens that fit the distribution of their training data—and they do this very well—but they don’t have a world model to ensure that their responses are grounded in reality.
+(These inaccuracies are commonly referred to as hallucinations or confabulations.)
 This is a well known problem and many techniques have been developed to better ground LLMs in reality:

 * As part of the pre-training process, the model’s weights are adjusted to better align the model with reality.
 Techniques commonly used here include [Reinforcment Learning from Human Feedback](https://aws.amazon.com/what-is/reinforcement-learning-from-human-feedback/) (RLHF) and [Constitutional AI](https://www.anthropic.com/news/claudes-constitution).
 * A model can be fine-tuned on additional data not included in the pre-training process.
-This is often used to improve a model’s performance on a specific domain.
+This can improve a model’s performance on a specific domain.
 * [Retrieval-Augmented Generation](https://aws.amazon.com/what-is/retrieval-augmented-generation/) (RAG) is a broad set of techniques that are used to extract relevant information from external sources and to incorporate those into the LLM’s response.
 * There are many [prompt-engineering](https://en.wikipedia.org/wiki/Prompt_engineering) techniques, such as [Chain-of-Thought prompting](https://arxiv.org/pdf/2201.11903.pdf), that can help the LLM produce more factual and accurate answers.
-* The [ReAct framework](https://arxiv.org/pdf/2210.03629.pdf), also known as the use of [Agents](https://aws.amazon.com/bedrock/agents/), is a way to use an LLM to plan how to break a question down into smaller questions, answer those questions from external sources, and then synthesize a response to the original question.
+* The [ReAct framework](https://arxiv.org/pdf/2210.03629.pdf), also known as the use of [Agents](https://aws.amazon.com/bedrock/agents/), is a way to use an LLM to plan how to break a question down into smaller questions, answer those questions (maybe from external sources), and then synthesize a response to the original question.

-In this repo we demonstrate an approach that helps LLMs generate more accurate and factual responses.
+In this project we demonstrate an approach that helps LLMs generate more accurate and factual responses.
 This approach is a variant of RAG where the retrieval mechanism is a web search.
 We call this Web Search-Augmented Generation (WSAG).
-This has four main advantages:
+WSAG has four main advantages:

 * There is no need to setup a vector database (DB) ahead of time, which can take many hours, WSAG can generate responses immediately.
 * Vector DBs are static, they will quickly become stale unless a separate process is used to update them.
 Web search companies already spend a considerable amount of effort keeping their web indices up-to-date and we can piggy back off of that.
 * Web searches can either search a particular web site, or they can use the entire web.
-With a vector DB you have to decide upfront what web sites to crawl and index.
+With a vector DB you have to decide upfront what web sites and other data sources to crawl and index.
 Building a vector DB of a large company’s web site, or multiple web sites, can be slow and expensive.
 * WSAG provides more ways to optimize results.
 With standard RAG the retrieval mechanism is driven by the vector similarity between the embedding of the question and the embeddings of the documents (or “chunks”) in the corpus.
 As we will see later, the WSAG approach provides more ways of tuning the retrieval mechanism to optimize a particular use case.

 ## Generating Company Summaries Quickly and Factually